New Jersey & New York Class Action Attorneys

 Because the judge who will certify the class is given a fair amount of discretion, it is difficult to predict whether a particular case will be certified or not, and obtaining the certification may be a prolonged and complicated process.
 If the class is not legally certified, the case is dismissed.
 If a class is certified, it can be moved on to pretrial procedures.
 Having an experienced, highly capable attorney is crucial to having a class action suit make it over this first big hurdle.

-Why It Is Important to Have A Powerful Class Action Attorney on Your Team
+Why It Is Important to Have A Powerful New Jersey and New Yotk Class Action Attorney on Your Team

 When you are filing a class action lawsuit, you should remember that you are typically engaging in a David and Goliath confrontation.
 Although there may be a great many Davids on your side, the defendant in a class action suit is most likely a giant of wealth and power, often well-connected to other titans of industry and political clout.
 The defendant has almost certainly retained prominent legal counsel.